lcox74/uqcsbot-discord/uqcsbot/snailrace/README.md

         then it will randomly add other members to race, unless the `dont-fill` flag is set.

-- `tournament [snail] [dont-fill]`:
-        Tournaments are like races but multiple.
-The entry will last for 1 minute after the last entrant, then there will be a betting phase which will last for a minute before bets are closed and the race starts.
-        During the betting phase the odds for the racers will be displayed and calculated using each snails win rate.
-This is designed to race lots of racers with a **min of 8 racers**.
-The raceswill be in a typical knockout ladder style.
-Races must have a max of 4 racers per race before going to the next position on the ladder until its `1v1` for the victor.
-        Like the normal race, you and your snail will get experience per race, but the final victor will receive a prize money.
-When hosting a tournament it will display a Discord UI View Button to allow people to join as well as a `race_id` to join via command.
-By default, when the min number of racers, or if there are not enough racers for a race rung then it will randomly select members to fill the empty slots (unless the `dont-fill`) flag is set.

 - `bet <snail> <money>`:
         You can put a bet other peoples snails that join a tournament during the betting phase.
 You make multiple bets during the betting phase and if